 The Commonwealth has the burden to disprove this defense beyond a reasonable doubt.
 That is, in addition to the elements described above, the prosecutor for the Commonwealth of Pennsylvania must prove beyond a reasonable doubt that, at the time the defendant discharged the firearm, the defendant was not engaged in hunting activity from a location where hunting activity was lawful, and that the defendant did not act intentionally, knowingly, or recklessly in causing the projectile to pass into the occupied structure.
 (See Commonwealth v.
 McCoy, 962 A.2d 1160 (Pa.
 2009).)

-If you were charged with improperly firing a gun into an occupied structure, a third-degree felony, then contact an experienced criminal defense attorney for Chester County and Delaware County, PA.
+If you were charged with improperly firing a gun into an occupied structure, a third-degree felony, then contact an experienced defense attorney for Chester County and Delaware County, PA.
 With offices in West Chester in Chester County, PA, criminal defense attorney Michael Skinner is focused on fighting crimes involving firearms and weapons.
 He is ready to begin your case today.
 Call (610) 436-1410 for a free consultation to discuss the facts of your case, how to avoid the potential penalties, and to learn about important defenses to fight the charges.